Xilinx/XRT/2020.1/html/_sources/build.rst.txt

 Build RPM package on RHEL/CentOS or DEB package on Ubuntu .........................................................

+.. warning:: XRT includes source code for ERT firmware, which must compiled using the MicroBlaze GCC compiler available with Xilinx Vitis.
+Before building XRT locally, it is recommended that Xilinx Vitis is installed and that XILINX_VITIS environment variable is set accordingly.

 The package is automatically built for the ``Release`` version but not for the ``Debug`` version::